ehopperdietzel/TFTP-Plus/README.md

 # TFTP-Plus
-An extension of the TFTP 1350 file transfer protocol.
+An extension to the TFTP 1350 file transfer protocol.

 ```
 Network Working Group                                   E. Hopperdietzel